Rari-Capital/rari-stable-pool-contracts/USAGE.md

     * If returned balance < withdrawal amount:
         1. Until the whole withdrawal output amount (including the directly withdrawable balance returned above) is filled, get exchange data for each supported input currency (DAI, USDC, USDT, TUSD, BUSD, sUSD, and mUSD):
             1. User calls `uint256 RariFundManager.getRawFundBalance(string currencyCode)` to get the raw balance of this input currency in the fund (that can be directly withdrawn from the fund and exchanged to the desired output currency).
-            2. Retrieve order data from 0x:
+            2. Get exchange data from mStable (preferably) and/or 0x:
+                * If output currency is DAI, USDC, USDT, TUSD, or mUSD, get exchange data via mStable:
+                    * If input currency is DAI, USDC, USDT, or TUSD, check `(bool, string, uint256, uint256) MassetValidationHelper(0xabcc93c3be238884cc3309c19afd128fafc16911).getMaxSwap(0xe2f2a5c287993345a840db3b0845fbc70f5935a5, address _input, address _output)`.
+If the first returned value is `true`, you can exchange a maximum input amount of the third returned value.
+                    * If input currency is mUSD, check `(bool, string, uint256 output, uint256 bassetQuantityArg) MassetValidationHelper(0xabcc93c3be238884cc3309c19afd128fafc16911).getRedeemValidity(0xabcc93c3be238884cc3309c19afd128fafc16911, uint256 _mAssetQuantity, address _outputBasset)`.
+If the first returned value is `true`, you can exchange a maximum input amount of `bassetQuantityArg` (the fourth returned value).
+                * If exchange via mStable is not possible (or you want to exchange the rest of the raw fund balance of the input currency via 0x if mStable cannot exchange it all), retrieve order data from 0x:
                     * If the raw fund balance of this input currency is enough to cover the remaining withdrawal amount, user retrieves data from the 0x swap quote API (see [documentation](https://0x.org/docs/api#get-swapv0quote) and [endpoint](https://api.0x.org/swap/v0/quote?sellToken=DAI&buyToken=USDC&buyAmount=1000000)) where:
                         * `sellToken` is the input currency to be directly withdrawn from the fund
                         * `buyToken` is the output currency to be sent to the user
                         * `buyAmount` is the amount of output currency to be sent to the user in this exchange only
                     * If the raw fund balance of this input currency is not enough to cover the remaining withdrawal amount, user retrieves data from the 0x swap quote API (see [documentation](https://0x.org/docs/api#get-swapv0quote) and [endpoint](https://api.0x.org/swap/v0/quote?sellToken=DAI&buyToken=USDC&buyAmount=1000000)) where:
                         * `sellToken` is the input currency to be directly withdrawn from the fund
                         * `buyToken` is the output currency to be sent to the user
                         * `sellAmount` is the raw fund balance of this input currency
         2. User calls `bool RariFundProxy.withdrawAndExchange(string[] inputCurrencyCodes, uint256[] inputAmounts, address outputErc20Contract, LibOrder.Order[][] orders, bytes[][] signatures, uint256[] makerAssetFillAmounts, uint256[] protocolFees)` where:
             * `inputCurrencyCodes` is an array of input currency codes
-                * **To directly withdraw the output currency in the same transaction, set last array item to the output currency code.**
+                * To directly withdraw the output currency without exchange in the same transaction, simply include the output currency code in `inputCurrencyCodes`.
             * `inputAmounts` is an array of input currency amounts
-                * **To directly withdraw the output currency in the same transaction, set last array item to the directly withdrawable raw fund balance.**
+                * To directly withdraw as much of the output currency without exchange in the same transaction, set the corresponding `inputAmounts` item to the directly withdrawable raw fund balance of that currency.
             * `outputErc20Contract` is the ERC20 token contract address of the output currency to be sent to the user
             * `orders` is an array of orders arrays returned by the 0x API
-                * **To directly withdraw the output currency in the same transaction, set last array item to an empty array.**
+                * To exchange one of `inputCurrencyCodes` via mStable or to directly withdraw the output currency in the same transaction, set the corresponding `orders` item to an empty array.
             * `signatures` is an array of arrays of signatures from the orders array returned by the 0x API
-                * **To directly withdraw the output currency in the same transaction, set last array item to an empty array.**
+                * To exchange one of `inputCurrencyCodes` via mStable or to directly withdraw the output currency in the same transaction, set the corresponding `signatures` item to an empty array.
             * `makerAssetFillAmounts` is an array of output currency amounts to be sent to the user
-                * **To directly withdraw the output currency in the same transaction, set last array item to 0.**
+                * To exchange one of `inputCurrencyCodes` via mStable or to directly withdraw the output currency in the same transaction, set the corresponding `makerAssetFillAmounts` item to 0.
             * `protocolFees` is an array of protocol fee amounts in ETH wei to be sent to 0x
-                * **To directly withdraw the output currency in the same transaction, set last array item to 0.**
+                * To exchange one of `inputCurrencyCodes` via mStable instead of 0x or to directly withdraw the output currency in the same transaction, set the corresponding `protocolFees` item to 0.

 ## Rari Fund Token (RFT)